 javax.transaction.Transaction

-as main interface.- Transactions allow the cancellation or the validation of data in DBMS.
-JTS is independent of most of the DBMS providers.
-Using JTS imposes the abort of the DBMS' own mechanism for managing transactions.
+as main interface- Transactions allow the cancellation or the validation of data in DBMS.
+JTS is independent of most of DBMSs.
+Using JTS imposes the abort of the provided, specific or not, mechanism of DBMSs for managing transactions.
 Typically, JTS excludes mechanisms supported by other Java technologies like JDBC, which enables

 COMMIT